BruceSteers/debian_etcher_setup/README.md

 How to use...
 github method...

-From a non-root terminal type the following..
+From a non-root terminal type the following..<BR>
 <code>
 git clone https://github.com/BruceSteers/debian_etcher_setup<br>
 cd ./debian_etcher_setup<br>